ogminor/devise-mfa/README.md

 The original author was very friendly and helpful, thanks.

 "I started this extension by forking [devise_google_authenticator](https://github.com/AsteriskLabs/devise_google_authenticator), and this project still contains some chunk of code from it, esp. in the tests and generators.
 At some point, my design goals were significantly diverging, so I refactored most of its code.
-Still, I want to thank the original author for his relevant contribution." - Author who I forked from.
+Still, I want to thank the original author for his relevant contribution." - https://github.com/wmlele

 ## License